mirooon/gitcoin-polkadot/README.md

 ```

 ## Added components
-I have added BlockDetails component which is connected with main app component.
+I have added BlockDetails component which is using api.rpc.chain.subscribeNewHeads function.